 Altiero is a fellow of the American Society of Mechanical Engineers (ASME), a fellow of the American Society for Engineering Education (ASEE), and a member of the Sigma Xi Scientific Research Society and Tau Beta Pi Honorary Engineering Society.
-He currently serves as President-Elect of the ASEE and as a member of the ASEE Board of Directors.
-He also serves on the Board of Directors of the Alliance for Science and Technology Research in America (ASTRA), the Louisiana Innovation Council, the EPSCoR Committee of the Louisiana Board of Regents, the Nominating Committee for the Southeast Louisiana Flood Protection Authorities, the Executive Board of the Louisiana Universities Marine Consortium (LUMCON), the Board of Trustees of the Advocates for Science and Math Education (Sci High), the Board of Directors of the Alliance for Science and Technology (BLAST), the Board of Directors of Building Louisiana Science and Technology (BLAST), and as Vice President of the Board of Directors of the Greater New Orleans Science, Technology, Engineering and Mathematics (STEM) Initiative (Core Element).
+He currently serves as President of the ASEE and as a member of the ASEE Board of Directors.
+He also serves on the Board of Directors of the Alliance for Science and Technology Research in America (ASTRA), the Louisiana Innovation Council, the EPSCoR Committee of the Louisiana Board of Regents, the Nominating Committee for the Southeast Louisiana Flood Protection Authorities, the Executive Board of the Louisiana Universities Marine Consortium (LUMCON), the Board of Trustees of the Advocates for Science and Math Education (Sci High), the Board of Directors of Building Louisiana Science and Technology (BLAST), the Board of Directors of the Greater New Orleans Science and Engineering Fair (GNOSEF), and as Vice President of the Board of Directors of the Greater New Orleans Science, Technology, Engineering and Mathematics (STEM) Initiative (Core Element).
 He previously has served as Chairman of the ASEE Engineering Deans' Council, Chairman of the ASEE Engineering Research Council, as Chairman of the Council of Deans Subcommittee of the National Aeronautics and Space Administration’s Aeronautics Research Advisory Committee, as Chairman of the Board of Trustees of the Department of Energy's National Institute for Global Environmental Change, as a member of the ASME Task Force on Federal Engineering Research Funding, as a member of the Louisiana Governor’s Advisory Task Force on Funding and Efficiency of the Department of Environmental Quality, as a member of the Louisiana Governor’s Emergency Preparedness Advisory Council as a member of the Board of Trustees of the Southeastern Universities Research Association (SURA) and as a member of the Board of Directors of Wink Companies, LLC.

 School of Science and Engineering, 201 Lindy Boggs Center, New Orleans, LA 70118 504-865-5764 firstname.lastname@example.org